-Preeclampsia may share cause with disorders such as Alzheimer'sJuly 16th, 2014 in Medical research /
+Preeclampsia may share cause with disorders such as Alzheimer'sJuly 16, 2014 in Medicine & Health / Medical research

 New research has identified a potential cause of and a better diagnostic method for preeclampsia, one of the most deadly and poorly understood pregnancy-related conditions in the world.
 The international team, led by researchers at Nationwide Children's Hospital, discovered that the disease may result from a collection of protein mishaps like those associated with Alzheimer's disease.
 Their findings, released today by Science Translational Medicine, have already led to an affordable, fast and accurate urine test that could revolutionize the diagnosis of preeclampsia in resource-poor nations.